This is a list of all pharmacology courses. For more information, see Pharmacology.

 PCOL:6209 Steroid Receptor Signaling1 s.h.

 Structure-function relationship and genomic and nongenomic actions of the steroid hormone receptor family; basis for actions of novel new ligands on these receptors.
-Offered spring semesters.
+Offered spring semesters of even years.
 Same as MPB:6209, NSCI:6209.

 PCOL:6250 Advanced Problem Solving in Pharmacological Sciences1 s.h.

 Discussion of methodologies, strategies, and approaches commonly used to solve pharmacological sciences problems; use of interpersonal problem-solving skills to develop experimental study plans for solving contemporary scientific problems in pharmacology.
 Offered fall and spring semesters.

 PCOL:8180 Pharmacology for Pharmacy Students I1 s.h.